UCMJ Article 134

 Understanding Article 119b (Child Endangerment) of the UCMJ

-When determining harm, actual physical or mental harm to the child is not a requirement.
-If the accused’s actions could have reasonably resulted in the physical harm, mental harm, or suffering of the child.
+When determining harm, actual physical or mental harm to the child is not a requirement if the accused’s actions could have reasonably resulted in the physical harm, mental harm, or suffering of the child.
 If, however, actual harm is a result, the potential maximum punishment increases.

-To endanger, is to subject the child to a reasonable probability of harm.
+To endanger is to subject the child to a reasonable probability of harm.

 Maximum Possible Punishment for Violations of Article 119b